10 Internet Etiquette Tips From the 1990s

 In the mid-1990s, the World Wide Web offered its users a new way to communicate.
 It also paved the way for a whole new era of social faux pas.
 Internet etiquette, or "netiquette" as it came to be known, dictated that decent manners still had a place in the digital sphere.
 While many of the early web tips published in books, articles, and memos still apply today, some are best left in the age of dial-up.

 Needlessly long email signatures were even more obnoxious in 1995 than they are today.
-That's because in the early days of the internet, every line of text took up precious processing time which was equivalent to money out of the pocket of the person reading it.
+That's because in the early days of the internet, every line of text took up precious processing time that was equivalent to money out of the pocket of the person reading it.
 "Remember that many people pay for connectivity by the minute, and the longer your message is, the more they pay," Sally Hambridge of Intel Corporation wrote in Request for Comments (RFC): 1855, a netiquette memo published in 1995.
 For web users compelled to include a signature, she suggested shaving their information down to "no longer than four lines."

 The internet made it possible to have a long-distance written correspondence with someone in practically real time.
 But even though emails could be sent in an instant, that didn't stop some people from taking their sweet time to respond.
 For a story published in the San Francisco Chronicle in 1996, one web user told reporter Ramon G. McLeod, "I had my own mother flame me for not answering her quickly enough ...
 People really expect an answer—and fast."